 |Fixed Income Investments||10-12%||11%||11%|

-IMPORTANT!
-As of the Dec 2020 exam, CFA Institute introduced ranges for level 1 topic weights.
-So far, topic weights were given in ranges only for level 2 and level 3 exams.
+As of 2020, CFA Institute introduced ranges for level 1 topic weights.
+Before that topic weights were given in ranges only for level 2 and level 3 exams.